julian-molina/Documentation/docs/pages/suite/suite-advanced-backtesting.md

 ## Adding New Sessions

-The platform allows for having multiple testing sessions.
+The system allows for having multiple testing sessions.
 You may add and work with multiple sessions in two different ways:

 **1. Independent Task**